Last updated: March 20, 2026

 2.2.
 Liquidity Pools Explained

-A liquidity pool is simply a price zone on the chart with a dense cluster of resting orders.
-These are not active trades; they are orders waiting to be triggered.
+A liquidity pool is a price zone on the chart with a dense cluster of resting orders.
+These are not active trades; they are pending orders waiting to be triggered.
+Knowing which pool is being targeted tells you the Draw on Liquidity.

 3. What Types of Liquidity Zones Must You Know?